-During their stay in Totley the family lived on Bricky Row and later in the navvy huts at Green Oak as Lemont Road was then called.
+During their stay in Totley the family lived on Bricky Row and later at Green Oak as Lemont Road was then called.
 Two of the children died during the smallpox outbreak of 1893 and were buried in simply marked graves at Dore Christ Church: Lizzie on 24 April, age 10, and Alice two days later, aged 11.
-The six children who were of school age, i.e. Willie, Alice, Lizzie, James and Caroline, all attended Totley Church School.
-George was too young of course and his first school was at High Lane, Marple, Cheshire which he attended between 21 August 1899 and 5 December 1901.
+The six children who were of school age attended Totley Church School.
+George was too young, of course, and his first school was at High Lane, Marple, Cheshire which he attended between 21 August 1899 and 5 December 1901.
 But before then George's father had committed suicide at a navvy camp near Helidon on 4 May 1897.
 He had been employed by Thomas Oliver and Sons, who earlier built the Totley Tunnel, in the construction of a 2,997 yard tunnel at Catesby.
 He left about a hundred pounds, mostly in gold coin.

 George's mother remarried in Marylebone, London on 11 April 1898 to George Clarke, a labourer from Athlone in Ireland.
-The family's nomadic life continued, however, as George's oldest brother Willie had become a tunnel miner like his father.
-The family moved firstly to Hebden Bridge by 1903 and then Todmorden where George's mother died in 1910.
+The family's nomadic life continued, however, as George's older brothers Samuel junior, Willie, and James all became tunnel miners like their father.
+The family had moved to Hebden Bridge by 1903 and then to Todmorden where George's mother died in 1910.
 In the census the following year only George, Florence, James and Joseph remained at home with their stepfather.

 On 27 November 1915 George enlisted in the 1/7th Battalion of the Duke of Wellington's (West Riding) Regiment.
 He was mobilized on 6 August 1917 and posted overseas on 7 December 1917.
 Private George Martin was killed in action on 11 October 1918, aged 27.
 He is buried in the Wellington Cemetery in the village of Rieux-en-Cambrésis near Cambrai, France and is commemorated on the Todmorden war memorial.